Micheál Martin questioned over number of special advisor appointments

 Micheál Martin has also suggested he may try to change the law to allow the three super junior ministers to get salary increases.

-Under current legislation, only two of the three can get the €16,000 salary increase.
+Under current legislation, only two of the three can get the €16,000 top up.

 The Taoiseach has said there should be equality between Hildegarde Naughten, Pippa Hackett and Dara Calleary.